Who are we?

 Reporting

-Here follows some headline opinions based on observation relative to our understanding.
-It requires support by peer reviewed high integrity research.
+Here are some headline opinions based on observation relative to our understanding.
+It requires support from peer-reviewed high-integrity research:

-Decarbonisation (GHG emission reduction) and ESG (a reporting framework) are usually considered to cover and confused with sustainability.
+• Decarbonisation (GHG emission reduction) and ESG (a reporting framework) are usually considered to be covered and confused with sustainability.

-There are few conversations about real positive impact, about reversing trends toward planetary boundary tipping points or hands on work for J&E community engagement for instance.
-We refer to J&E treatment outside the IMO GHG context here.
+• There are few conversations about real positive impact, about reversing trends toward planetary boundary tipping points, or hands-on work for a just and equitable community engagement.

 Our Purpose